rydmike/theme_demo/README.md

 The change in value of the `usedKeyValueDbProvider` triggered the callback on the `listener` we have defined, where the new Shared Preferences key-value DB is initialized with an async `keyValueDb.init()` call, and `Settings.init()` is also called.

 Calling `Settings.init` causes all settings values to be retrieved from the Shared Preference key-value DB.
 If a settings value stored in it, has a different value than the UI control currently has, each impacted UI control is also updated.
 This happens since each associated provider state is changed in `Settings.init` if its value was different in the swapped in settings key-value DB.
 Below we see the values gotten from the `KeyValueDbPrefs` and `NotifierProvider<SettingsEntry>` providers being updated only if the value changed from previous value.
-In the app we see it as UI theme controls changing positions and values:
+In the app, we see it as UI theme controls changing positions and values:

 ```
 flutter: Settings: init DB values